A trio of people are seated at a table: a man, a woman, and a woman loan officer. The three of them are smiling and laughing.

 Other business finance options

-If you are denied for one of the above types of loans, you can explore loans from alternative non-bank lenders, or pursue one of these other financing options:
+If you are denied a business loan, you can pursue one of these other financing options:

 • Government and private grants.
 Countless grant programs exist for small businesses that meet certain requirements.
-These grants are typically funded by the government or by private corporations and don’t require their recipients to pay back the funds they receive.
+These grants are typically funded by the government or by private corporations and don't require recipients to repay the funds they receive.

 • Lines of credit.
 A line of credit allows businesses to withdraw the amount of cash they need and only pay interest on the money they take out.
-This is a flexible option for businesses that only need extra cash on occasion.
+This is a flexible option for businesses that need extra cash occasionally.

 • Invoice factoring and financing.
-An invoice factoring company will front you the money for your unpaid invoices, minus a fee, so you can get instant access to cash.
-Then, your customer directly pays the full invoice amount to the invoice factoring company.
+An invoice factoring company fronts you money for your unpaid invoices, minus a fee, so you can get quick access to cash.
+Then your customer directly pays the full invoice amount to the invoice factoring company.

 • Crowdfunding.
-Crowdfunding campaigns through sites like Kickstarter and Indiegogo have become a popular way for businesses to raise money from a large number of backers who each contribute a small amount of money in exchange for incentives like free products/services when the business launches or even a stake in the company (if it’s through an equity crowdfunding platform).
+Crowdfunding campaigns through sites like Kickstarter and Indiegogo have become a popular way for businesses to raise money.
+Crowdfunding involves pitching backers who contribute a small amount of money in exchange for incentives like free products/services when the business launches or a stake in the company (if it's through an equity crowdfunding platform).

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.